-When it comes to today’s financial reporting, dashboards have emerged as an important part of the process.
-Acting as powerful data visualization tools, financial dashboards shine at showing key pieces of data, visually telling a story and purposefully informing business decisions.
-For financial professionals, dashboards can be the key to effectively understanding and presenting a company's overall health and vision for the future.
+When it comes to reporting, financial dashboards have emerged as an important part of the process.
+Acting as a powerful data visualization tool, a financial reporting dashboard--such as one powered by Excel--shines at showing key pieces of data, visually telling a story and purposefully informing business decisions.
+For financial professionals working in any industry, dashboards can be the key to effectively understanding and presenting a company's overall health and vision for the future.

-By providing a common visual language between finance and non-finance audiences, financial dashboards also help foster a culture of collaboration, transparency and accountability across the organization.
-And that's increasingly important, because the financial planning and analysis (FP&A) team is evolving into a central hub for measuring the health of a business.
+By providing a common visual language between finance and non-finance audiences, a financial dashboard also helps foster a culture of collaboration, transparency and accountability across the organization.
+And that's increasingly important because the financial planning and analysis (FP&A) team is evolving into a central hub for measuring the health of a business.

-As Marjorie Adams, CEO of Fourlane, advised businesses to stay on top of financial reporting, “Don't just track finance, every department's numbers have an impact, so collect them all."
+As Marjorie Adams, CEO of Fourlane, advised businesses, "Don't just track finance, every department's numbers have an impact, so collect them all."

-Clearly, the demand is growing for consolidated data and strategic insights across business units and functions.
+The demand is growing for consolidated data and strategic insights across business units and functions.
 This means that FP&A professionals need to get savvier about predictive analytics and performance management.
-They also have to adapt and learn quickly from more holistic views of historical data—integrating a company's past, current and projected numbers.
+They also have to adapt and learn quickly from more holistic views of historical data--integrating a company's past, current and projected numbers.

-The good news is that dashboards are making it easier and faster to aggregate and analyze financial data.
+The good news is that a financial dashboard makes it easier and faster to aggregate and analyze financial data.
 It's empowering finance teams to focus on key company metrics and to understand how they're affecting the company's bottom line and other crucial KPIs.
 Beyond traditional finance metrics, it's giving them greater visibility into the health of the business as a whole.

 Indeed, with the growing influence of the finance team over high-level business decisions, being able to analyze a company's "big picture" is more critical than ever.
-But how exactly do you create clear and strategic dashboards to effectively track and evaluate your entire organization's financial health?
-It comes down to building the right dashboards — with the financial metrics that truly drive an organization's overall success:
+But how exactly do you create clear and strategic dashboards to effectively track and evaluate your entire organization's health financially?
+It comes down to building the right dashboards--with the financial metrics that truly drive an organization's overall success:

-Here's how to elevate your financial reporting and analysis with these three critical dashboards.
+Here's how to elevate your reporting and analysis with these three critical dashboards.